simrank3/SyriaTel_Customer_Churn_Analysis/README.md

 * A random forest classifier was ran.
 * A decision tree classifier was ran.
 * The random forest model had the best accuracy and F1 score.
-* Hypertuning was performed on the random forest model and it yeilded similar results as the original model ran.
+* Hypertuning was performed on the random forest model and it yielded similar results as the original model ran.

 ## Results